kontainapp/km/docs/kubernetes/quickstart.md

 ## Step 3 - Start Test Kontain Container

+Start a test deployment.
+This container does an inifinite sleep.
+The purpose of this step is to ensure that the Kontain Runtime is working well enough to allow a pod to start.
 ```
 kubectl apply -f https://raw.githubusercontent.com/kontainapp/km/latest/demo/k8s/test.yaml
 ```

-A new pod, `kontain-test-app-xxxxx` should appear.
+A new pod, `kontain-test-app-xxxxx` should appear as 'RUNNING'.

 ```
 $ kubectl get pods -A